Konamiman/Nextor/docker/README.md

 ```
 /opt/nextor/
 ├── bin/            N80, LK80, LB80, mknexrom   (all on PATH)
-│                   (sdcc is Debian's apt package, at /usr/bin/sdcc)
+│                   (sdcc and the mtools utilities are Debian apt
+│                   packages, at /usr/bin)
 ├── kernel_base/
 │   ├── kernel_base.dat                       default variant
 │   ├── kernel_base.NO_UNDOC.dat